RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 To avoid confusion: When we say 'Download it from...' we mean exactly this.
 We do not mean: Install it through the 'Softwarecenter'.

 WinPython only works on Windows machines.
 However, Anaconda is platform independent.

 Attention: For those of you, who need to work with Gurobi, gurobipy etc.:
-Please check, which is the most recent gurobipy version.
-If you installed Anaconda 3.6, but gurobipy is only available in 3.5, you need to create a virtual Python 3.5. environment with conda (see below).
+Please check the dependencies of the Gurobi version you are using.
+Gurobi 7.5 is currently the most recent version at our institute (October 2017).
+Gurobi 7.5 has in interface to Python 2.7 and Python 3.6.
+For those of you, who want/need to use open-source solvers (such as CBC or GLPK solver): Consider using pyomo (Python package) as interface.
+Pyomo is able to deal with different open-source solvers as well as commercial solvers (such as Gurobi or CPLEX).

 3. Use the installer to install the Python distribution into the path you created in step 1.

 [Go back :arrow_up:](#table-of-contents)